-The narrow jar spatula is made out of silicone, which can tolerate higher heat than nylon, so it is useful for stirring sauces that are cooking on the stove.
+The narrow jar spatula is made of silicone, which can tolerate higher heat than nylon, so it is useful for stirring sauces cooking on the stove.
 The spatula has the perfect balance of rigidity and flexibility to reach jarred contents that are difficult to get out of their containers.
 The stainless steel handle is comfortable to hold and adds a touch of style to the construction of the spatula.

-I also use this spatula to spread jams on dough when I am making certain cookies.
+I also use this spatula to spread jams on the dough when I am making certain cookies.
 I love having a tool that can scrape and spread without dirtying a knife.
 It is sturdy and washes well in the dishwasher.
 This spatula makes a terrific hostess gift in lieu of an inexpensive bottle of wine.

 3. Vollrath Baking Sheets

 Initially, you might wonder whether your baker friend or family member would like a new baking sheet or two.
 People who bake use their baking sheets often.
 Surprisingly, many do not replace their baking sheets frequently, so a quality cookie sheet can be an ideal gift.

 My Vollrath cookie sheets are thicker than most others and do not bend or warp after constant use.
 They have a slight lip on either side, so they are easy to grasp when I pull them in and out of the oven.
 Their aluminum surface bakes cookies very evenly.